PluralKit/PluralKit/docs/3-api-documentation.md

 ### GET /s/\<id>/fronters
 Returns a system's current fronter(s), with fully hydrated member objects.
 If the system doesn't exist, *or* the system has no registered switches, returns `404 Not Found`.
+If the system has chosen to hide its current fronters, this will return `403 Forbidden`, unless the request is authenticated with the system's token.
+If a returned member is private, and the request isn't properly authenticated, some fields may be null.

 #### Example request
     GET https://api.pluralkit.me/v1/s/abcde/fronters